-Attributes of a national governance approach to research integrity governance

-A national governance approach is characterised by a system that is established in national legislation and is governed by a central body or authority.
-Across the countries included in this report with a national governance model, the legislation and supplementary policy documents define 'serious misconduct' as FFP.
-There is a separation of responsibilities between the central body, which is to investigate cases of potential serious misconduct, and research institutions, which are responsible for establishing procedures and policies to address potential breaches of other types of research misconduct.
+5.1.1 Attributes of a national governance approach to research integrity governance which is to investigate cases of potential serious misconduct, and research institutions, which are responsible for establishing procedures and policies to address potential breaches of other types of research misconduct.
 The system distributes duties by providing such definitions and procedural requirements in legislation that set limits for responsibilities based on clear description of types of research misconduct.
 The legislative basis provides powers at a national level for management of cases of 'serious misconduct' for research undertaken within certain conditions - primarily funding arrangements - and sets directives for research institutions in monitoring and managing research misconduct that falls outside this narrow scope.